BumblebeeAS/image_matching/README.md

 You can find **the utilization of this module** in [this](https://github.com/KopanevPavel/runbot_custom_localization) repository in the frontend part of the visual-inertial SLAM system

 ## System
- - ROS Melodic (with python3 support)
+ - ROS2 Humble (with python3 support)
  - Pytorch
  - Numpy
  - OpenCV